Information for Parents and Students

 Useful Information

-Further Information regarding CCE.
+Further Information regarding CCE

 Merseyside Violence Reduction Partnership have developed a campaign to raise awareness about the impact of Child Criminal Exploitation (CCE).